-Location: Raja Ampat and Nusa Tenggara Barat, Indonesia
+Location: Raja Ampat, Wakatobi, and Nusa Tenggara Barat, Indonesia

-Collaborators: World Wildlife Fund, Indonesian Ministry of Marine Affairs and Fisheries, Bogor Agricultural University
+Collaborators: Bogor Agricultural University (Indonesia), Udayana University (Indonesia), Universitas Mataram (Indonesia), University of Papua (Indonesia), World Wildlife Fund, Indonesian Ministry of Marine Affairs and Fisheries

-Significance: These results will inform management decisions intended to move towards ecosystem approaches that consider multiple system components and social-ecological trade-offs.
+Significance: These results will inform management decisions intended to move towards ecosystem approaches that consider multiple ecosystem components including socioeconomic and ecological trade-offs.

-Background: Although no-take marine protected areas (MPAs) have been widely adopted as a leading ecosystem-based fisheries management tool for coral reefs, there can be negative impacts on cultural traditions, social cohesion, and surrounding fisheries.
-This often makes MPAs socially unacceptable.
-Other management strategies such as gear-based rights-based restrictions are effective compliments to MPAs that may be tailored to the local social-ecological context.
-To properly manage a multi-gear and multi-species coral reef fishery, however, there must be an understanding of the ecological impacts of different harvesting management strategies and what they mean for reef fish populations and people.
+Background: Although no-take marine protected areas (MPAs) have been widely adopted as a leading ecosystem-based fisheries management tool for coral reefs, there can be negative impacts on surrounding fisheries, cultural traditions, and social cohesion.
+Other management strategies such as gear-based restrictions may be effective compliments to MPAs that can be tailored to the local social and ecological context.
+To properly manage a multi-gear and multi-species coral reef fishery with gear restrictions, however, there must be an understanding of the impacts of different gears and what they mean for reef fish populations and people.

 Funding: United States Agency for International Development (USAID), National Science Foundation (NSF), The Nature Conservancy (TNC)